AAROC/aaroc.github.io/_posts/2014-11-14-ContinuousDelivery.md

   2. lifecycle management
   3. delivery

+## Enabling trust through testing

 In the first case how can the researcher *prove* to the resource provider that their proposed application will actually run on the proposed architecture ?
-Functional tests
+This will be done by publishing the set of tests which applications need to pass in order to be consider for integration.
+Essentially, means being able to complile and execute trivial workloads in a simulated execution environment.
+Since there is more than one execution environment, the user can propose their application for any or all of them, but the tests will be explicitly related to the environment in question.
+Furthermore,  **functional tests** need to be passed by the application, which need to be published by the user themselves.
+This means that control of determining whether the application actually works or not is in the hands of the user, not the infrastructure provider.
+Since the tests are published, and testing is automated, this also provides an explicit means for verification of the validity of the application.
+While it is true that the user could indeed fake or bias the tests such that they easily pass, there will at least be a means of code review which could identify these situations.

+## Sustainability through version control

+Application dependencies and their versions are explicitly defined in